-The change in Real Estate Segment ("RES") NOI for the three months ended March 31, 2024 compared to the same period in 2023 of \$148 million was impacted by the following activities (in millions):
+The \$292 million change in Real Estate Segment ("RES") NOI for the three six months ended March 31, 2024 June 30, 2024 compared to the same period in 2023, of \$148 million was impacted by the following activities (in millions):

 (1) During both periods, we experienced positive rental rate growth due to increases in market rents over the last several years.
-Rental rate growth is a combination of higher rental rates on rollover of leases (or rent change) and contractual rent increases on existing leases.
-If a lease has a contractual rent increase driven by a metric that is not known at the time the lease commences, such as the consumer price index or a similar metric, the rent increase is not included in rent leveling and therefore impacts the rental revenue we recognize.
-Significant rent change during both periods continues to be a key driver in increasing rental income.
-See below for key metrics on rent change on rollover and occupancy.
+Rental rate growth is a combination of higher rental rates on rollover leases (or rent change) and contractual rent increases on existing leases.
+If a lease has a contractual rent increase driven by a metric that is not known at the time the lease commences,

-(2) Acquisition activity is principally due to the \$3.1 billion real estate portfolio acquired in the U.S. on June 29, 2023.
+(2) Acquisition activity The increase due to acquisitions is principally due to the additional NOI in 2024 from the \$3.1 billion real estate portfolio acquired in the U.S. on June 29, 2023.
 Acquisition activity also includes the fair value lease amortization to rental revenues due to in-place leases that were primarily below market at the time of the acquisition.

-(3) We calculate changes in NOI from development completions period over period by comparing the change in NOI generated on the pool of developments that completed on or after January 1, 2023 through March 31, 2024.
+(3) We calculate changes in NOI from development completions period over period by comparing the change in NOI generated on the pool of developments that completed on or after January 1, 2020 through March 31, 2024 June 30, 2024.